 It's an old-fashioned harem series.
-It's shameless, sleazy and yet also innocent.
+It's shameless and sleazy, but also innocent.
 Above all, though, it's obviously trash that shouldn't be watched by anyone with taste.

 Sometimes, I liked it.
 The protagonist is quite good (especially in the early episodes), the girls are okay and it's capable of being funny, e.g. the "save girl from groper" mission in ep.9.
 Another hoot is Itsuyo's reverence for Misa's, ahem, romance masterclass in ep.7.